ivan-shishkov/19_site_generator/README.md

 # Quickstart

-All the site's templates is located in the `templates/` directory (including static files - styles, images, icons).
+All the site's templates is located in the `templates/` directory.

+All the static files (styles, images, icons) is located in the `static/` directory.

 All the Markdown source files with articles is located in the `articles/` directory.